f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 > Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.

-The workflow we descrived (virtualenv + pip + requirements.txt) can be problematic in some cases:
+The workflow we described (virtualenv + pip + requirements.txt) can be problematic in some cases:

 * Even if we set a specific version of a certain package, the dependencies resolution may not be deterministic.
 This means that pip can't handle dependencies versions, and thus you can’t easily replicate the exact environment you have on your machine
 * Using `pip freeze` you can set all libraries versions.
-However, this is not a good solution as you may want to have some depndencies updated just in case of security issues (for example)
+However, this is not a good solution as you may want to have some dependencies updated just in case of security issues (for example)
 * `pip` does not provide dependency resolution.
 This means that if we have different packages requiring the same dependency but with different constraints, `pip`is not smart enough to find a version that satisfies more than one constraint.

-Moreover, we have to run the worflow using two tools (virtualenv + pip) and this is not very usable.
+Moreover, we have to run the workflow using two tools (virtualenv + pip) and this is not very usable.

 #### First steps with Pipenv